 Is AI an example of automation?

 AI is not just an example of automation; it represents a more advanced form that can adapt and learn, whereas traditional automation follows fixed instructions.
+While related, is AI and automation the same?
+No—AI represents a more advanced form that can adapt and learn, unlike traditional automation’s fixed

 Can automation be done without AI?